 - salt, to taste

-- Cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
-After freezing, thaw in the refrigerator then beat the frosting for a few seconds so it’s creamy again.
+- Use immediately or cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
+After freezing, thaw in the refrigerator then beat the frosting on medium speed for a few seconds so it’s creamy again.
+Adding a splash of heavy cream or milk will help thin the thawed frosting out again, if needed.

 And here is my favorite chocolate buttercream recipe!